Platypus (video game): Releases

 Platypus was first released on CD in May 2002.
 It was modified and distributed online by Retro64 from January 2004 and included an easy mode and mouse support.
 A third build of the game (which can be distinguished as the score of Player 2 as yellow numbers and not red) included various bug fixes and was used for multiple localizations, including Chinese and Japanese versions.
 On November 14, 2006, Platypus saw a release for Sony's PlayStation Portable console.
 On March 26, 2009, it became available for download on the PlayStation Network.
 The game functions the same as its full PC downloadable version, but with minor changes for the PSP version, like the new screen size.
 On November 24, 2009, Platypus was released on Xbox Live Indie Games.
 On August 15, 2014, Platypus and Platypus II, were both released on Steam.

 Reception

-Platypus was met with positive reception from critics.
+The PSP version received mixed or average reviews, according to Metacritic.